cybertec-postgresql/pgwatch2/docs/metric_definitions.rst

   * Less disk space used for repeating values in InfluxDB.
-Thus when you’re for example returning some longish and repetitive status strings (possible with Singlestat or Table panels) that you’ll be looking up by some ID column, it might still make sense to prefix the column with “tag\_” to reduce disks space.
+Thus when you’re for example returning some longish and repetitive status strings (possible with Singlestat or Table panels) that you’ll be looking up by some ID column, it might still make sense to prefix the column with "tag\_" to reduce disks space.

 * Fixed per host "custom tags" are also supported - these can contain any key-value data important to user and are added to all captured data rows